PhilipWilliams0/BeckenhamTennisBTC/README.md

 ### Known Bugs

-- The hamburger toggle on the mobile device has been pushed underneath the logo within the navbar.
+- The hamburger toggle on mobile device has been pushed underneath the logo within the navbar.
 This was fixed by reducing the navbar-brand logo size.
 - Meet the Team Cards will be out of alignment on the tablet screens - Unfixed.
 - Buttons under the timetable section go across full screen on phone devices - Unfixed.
 - Newsletter email field losses left/right border on the phone devices - Unfixed.